 Nutrition scientists from the Beltsville Human Nutrition Research Center examined diet habits of a group of normal-weight, middle-age men and women.
 Participants were divided into two groups: volunteers who consumed either all of their required weight-maintenance calories in one meal a day or in three meals a day.
 Researchers observed that "one mealers" had significant increases in total cholesterol, LDL "bad" cholesterol and blood pressure, compared with their levels when they ate three meals a day.
 In addition to these changes, "one mealers" had higher morning fasting blood sugar levels and a delayed response to the body's insulin.

-Walker hasn't revealed whether he suffers from any cardiovascular or blood glucose health problems as a result of his extreme, restrictive diet.
+Walker hasn't revealed whether he has any cardiovascular or blood glucose health problems as a result of his extreme, restrictive diet.
 Vegetarian athletes might need to take supplements to get missing vitamins and minerals in the diet, but taking too many supplements can be dangerous to your health.
 While Herschel Walker seems to be in good physical shape, his one meal a day diet is not recommended.
 Always consult with your health care provider before you make changes to your diet and exercise routine.

 Walker's diet of "bread and vegetables" is very simple and loaded with carbohydrates.
 A carbohydrate-rich diet provides fuel for the body and keeps blood sugar levels within normal range if the right combination of foods are eaten.
 Carbohydrates can be stored in the body and used later during exercising.
 Make half of your calories carbohydrates to maximize how your body uses energy.
 Eat a variety of foods such as fruits, vegetables, nuts, meat substitutes, meat, fish and grains for a healthy diet.
 Have several small meals a day and include protein and fat.
 Carbohydrates include breads, cereals, fruits, vegetables, pasta, milk, honey, syrups and table sugar.